Kallangur railway station

 Kallangur railway station is located on the Redcliffe Peninsula railway line in Queensland, Australia.
-It serves the suburb of Kallangur in the Moreton Bay Region opening on 4 October 2016.
+It serves the suburb of Kallangur in the City of Moreton Bay opening on 4 October 2016.
 It is located between Goodfellows and Dohles Rocks Roads.
 The station is expected to generate a business centre in the immediate surrounding area.

 Construction of the station was delayed after design problems in the nearby road-over-rail bridges were identified.

 Services

 Kallangur is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.

 Services by platform

 Transport links

-Hornibrook Bus Lines operate three routes via Kallangur station:
+Hornibrook Bus Lines operate three bus routes via Kallangur station: